-All of our HVAC installations are the product of intense analysis of a client's home.
-We always perform Manual J load calculations, examine ductwork and static pressure, and modify or re-design ductwork (when required) to meet the client's needs.
-That being the case, it's imperative that the installation meet all of our rigorous targets for that particular client's needs.
+All of our HVAC installations are the product of intense analysis of a client’s home.
+We always perform Manual J load calculations, examine ductwork and static pressure, and modify or re-design ductwork (when required) to meet the client’s needs.
+That being the case, the installation must meet all of our rigorous targets for that particular client’s needs.

 When auditors complete all of the commissioning steps, they’re also checking to see that the installation meets our rigorous quality standards and meets the homeowner’s unique requirements.

-Since we performed a lot of pre-installation analysis prior to putting in the new AC, we know how much airflow per ton the home needs to get.
+Since we performed a lot of pre-installation analysis before putting in the new AC, we know how much airflow per ton the home needs to get.
 We can check this for the whole home or on a room-by-room basis.

 Sometimes, certain rooms aren’t getting enough air or others are getting too much.
 When that’s the case, we can make adjustments to ensure airflow is properly balanced.